Southampton, Ontario: History

+One of the early Pioneer families that settled in Southampton was that of Joseph Longe.
+The Longe family were Métis fur traders, who had visited Saugeen as early as the 1820s.
+The daughter of Joseph Longe Jr, Angelique, better known as "Aunt Annie" is considered the first settler child born in Saugeen, in 1844.
+She lived in the house her parents built in the 1840s and it now is a local heritage site, still owned by descendants of the Longe family.

 In 1846, Smith's Canadian Gazetteer describes Saugeen (Southampton) as little more than a pioneer settlement:

 A Settlement of Chippewa Indians, near the month of the Saugeen River, on Lake Huron. ...
 Sir F. Head, in 1836, obtained a surrender of that vast tract of land ... containing about 1,600,000 acres. ...
 There are some good log houses, and several comfortable bark shanties.
 On the hill, in rear of the flats, are several fine fields of corn and potatoes. ...
 The fishing is very productive, and has attracted the notice of the white people ...

 The pioneers of Southampton wanted the village to become the county town or county seat, as the village held the only Crown Land Department and Post Office in the county.
 However, the town of Kincardine had a larger population and seemed the strongest rival.
 Furthermore, Southampton did not have enough population to meet the requirements for incorporation.
-The town petitioned the Legislative Assembly of Ontario and the elective officials passed an exceptional Act of Incorporation on July 24, 1858 to allow the community to be considered for the county seat.
+The town petitioned the Legislative Assembly of Ontario and the elective officials passed an exceptional Act of Incorporation on July 24, 1858, to allow the community to be considered for the county seat.
 Despite their efforts, Walkerton eventually won the battle.

 In the mid-1800s, John Denny built a dam, a grist mill, a sawmill, a woolen mill and an inn on the Saugeen River.
 (Only the latter building remains at 484 Carlisle Street; the current dam was built in the 1970s.)